Menu

 • Quantitate cells based on their metabolic activity

-• Compounds like antioxidants can interfere with assays
+• Drugs or compounds with redox activity can interfere with assays

 Fluorescence Assays